michelediss/wp-logical-seo/README.md

-# WP Minimal SEO Plugin
+# Logical SEO plugin for WordPress

-WP Minimal SEO Plugin is a lightweight SEO plugin for WordPress that helps you optimize your website for search engines without overwhelming you with unnecessary features and ADV.
+The Logical SEO plugin is a lightweight SEO plugin for WordPress that helps you optimize your website for search engines without overwhelming you with unnecessary features and ADV.

 ## Features